WRITER AND JOURNALIST

 This nagging question gave me the sense that somehow, I would always be so different and I would never be accepted.
 It made me quite angry and I think it made me quite angry at my Vietnamese heritage.

-I’m going to take this next question from your book.
-At one point Kiều asks, “how much does it take to understand where you come from?”
+In your book, Kiều asks, “how much does it take to understand where you come from?”
 How would you answer that question?

 I am still trying to understand where I come from.
 I wrote this book because I feel that you cannot really understand yourself if you don’t understand your family.
-Kiều engaging with her family and going to California and spending time with her relatives, she moves outside of her comfort zone into a zone that is unfamiliar and scary to her.
+When Kiều goes to California to spend time with her relatives, she moves outside of her comfort zone into a zone that is unfamiliar and scary to her.
 She doesn’t speak Vietnamese very well.
-She feels that somehow this shouldn’t have anything to do with her, that her family is holding her back.
-But the more she engages, the more she realizes that a lot of things, a lot of her own mannerisms, a lot of her own values are shaped by the values of her family.
+She feels that somehow her family is holding her back.
+But the more she engages, the more she realizes that a lot of her own values are shaped by the values of her family.

 Do you see feminism as changing between different cultures and generations?
 And what do we do with that?